jackdewinter/pymarkdown/docs/rules/rule_md045.md

 ### Correct Scenarios

-This rule does not trigger if the link label for an image contains at least one non-whitespace character:
+This rule does not trigger if the link label for an image has at least one non-whitespace character:

 ````Markdown